dStern98/Rust-HashMap/README.md

 containing the Key, Value pair in question.
 When a field is deleted, the deletion is lazy, so the enum in question is replaced with `BucketOccipied::Deleted`.
 The HashMap ignores deleted fields for the purpose of search, but will allow a new insertion to replace a deleted field.
 Deleted fields are cleaned up only when the array is resized.
 The trade-off is therefore faster deletion but more frequent array resizes.

+## Iteration

+`IntoIterator` is implemented for both the borrowed `&'a HashMap<K, V>` and owned `HashMap<K, V>` HashMaps.
+Therefore, both versions can be iterated over in a for loop, with each iteration returning the (key, value) pairs in the HashMap with type dependent on whether the HashMap is borrowed or owned.

 ## Future Additions

-So far, only the basic methods of HashMap interaction are coded.
-I plan on adding Iterator-related methods, as well as the Entry API.
+In the future, I plan on adding the Borrow component to the HashMap, as well as maybe adding the entry API.